zimkk/Flutter-installation-Script-for-Windows-Linux/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is Open to the Public and all the Copy Rights are reserved.